Maersk Alabama hijacking: Hostage situation

-A stand-off began on 9 April between Bainbridge, Halyburton, and the pirates on the lifeboat from Maersk Alabama with Phillips held hostage.
-The lifeboat was covered and contained plenty of food and water but lacked basic comforts, including a toilet or ventilation.
+A stand-off began on 9 April between Bainbridge, Halyburton, and the pirates holding Phillips on the Maersk Alabama lifeboat.
+The lifeboat was covered and contained food and water but lacked a toilet or ventilation.
 Bainbridge was equipped with a ScanEagle unmanned aerial vehicle and rigid-hulled inflatable boats.
 Both vessels stayed several hundred yards away, out of the pirates' range of fire.
 A P-3C Orion surveillance aircraft secured aerial footage and reconnaissance.
-Radio communication between the two ships was established.
-Four foreign vessels held by pirates headed towards the scene.
-A total of 54 hostages were on two of the ships, citizens of China, Germany, Russia, the Philippines, Tuvalu, Indonesia, and Taiwan.
+Radio communication was established.
+Four hijacked vessels headed towards the scene carrying 54 hostages: citizens of China, Germany, Russia, the Philippines, Tuvalu, Indonesia, and Taiwan.